 Green Lanterns

-The Green Lanterns are a group of volunteer Resident Members who are committed to providing problem solving assistance at the peer-level.
-Green Lantern candidates are nominated to the Green Lantern Selection Committee, a committee comprised of Resident Members and current Green Lanterns.
+The Green Lanterns are a group of volunteer resident members established as a resource to provide expert referrals and assistance for residents at the peer-level.
+Green Lantern candidates are nominated to the Green Lantern Selection Committee, a committee comprised of resident members and current Green Lanterns.
 Successful nominees are then endorsed by Green College, however they operate independently from Green College.
 Discussions with Green Lanterns are confidential outside of rare and exceptional circumstances such as when self-harm or harm to others is likely to occur.
-Whether or not it is related to the College, Green Lanterns are here for you.
+Whether or not it is related to the college, Green Lanterns are here for you.

 Click here to submit an anonymous comment, set up an appointment, or submit a comment for anonymous advice.